louisguichard/life-pulse/README.md

 💡 Optionally, you can update the `config.json` file to use your own events!

-Additionally, if you want to use Cloud Storage to save your data or integrate with Fitbit, update the `.env` file.
+Additionally, if you want to use Cloud Storage to save your data or integrate with Fitbit, create a `.env` file based on the `.env.example` one.
 Note that Fitbit integration will require you to [create your own Fitbit application](https://dev.fitbit.com/apps/new) to obtain the client ID and secret.

 ## ☁️ How I Use LifePulse